-Consumptive use means the amount of water that is consumed under appropriate and reasonably efficient practices to accomplish the beneficial use without waste for which the appropriation or other legally permitted use is lawfully made.
+Consumptive use means the amount of water that is consumed under appropriate and reasonably efficient practices to accomplish without waste the purposes for which the appropriation or other legally permitted use is lawfully made.

-Contamination of groundwater means nitrate, nitrogen or other material which enters the groundwater due to action of any person and causes degradation of the quality of groundwater sufficient to make such groundwater unsuitable for present or reasonably foreseeable beneficial uses.
+Contamination or contamination of groundwater means nitrate nitrogen or other material which enters the groundwater due to action of any person and causes degradation of the quality of groundwater sufficient to make such groundwater unsuitable for present or reasonably foreseeable beneficial uses.

 Decommission means the act of filling, sealing and plugging of a water well cavity in accordance with the rules and regulations adopted pursuant to the Water Well Standards and Contractors' Licensing Act.
 Dewatering well means a well constructed and used solely for the purpose of lowering the groundwater table elevation.

+Domestic Well means a well constructed and used for the purpose of providing water for indoor and outdoor household purposes.